circleci/circleci-docs/jekyll/_cci2/migrating-from-jenkins.md

 It’s often up to an Ops person or team to manage Jenkins servers.
 These people generally get involved with various CI maintenance tasks like installing dependencies and troubleshooting issues.

 It’s never necessary to access a CircleCI environment to install dependencies because every build starts in a fresh environment where custom dependencies must be installed automatically (ensuring that the entire build process is truly automated).
-Troubleshooting in the build environment can be done easily and securely by any developer using CircleCI’s [SSH feature]( {{ site.baseurl }}/2.0/ssh-access-jobs/).
+Troubleshooting in the execution environment can be done easily and securely by any developer using CircleCI’s [SSH feature]( {{ site.baseurl }}/2.0/ssh-access-jobs/).

-If you install CircleCI on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized build environments can be extremely useful for security and ops (see Your Builds in Containers below).
+If you install CircleCI on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized execution environments can be extremely useful for security and ops (see Your Builds in Containers below).
 Ops team members can do what they need to on the host OS without affecting builds, and they never need to give developers access.
 Developers, on the other hand, can use CircleCI’s SSH feature to debug builds at the container level as much as they like without affecting ops.

 ## Web UI
 {: #web-ui }